-Do you frequently glance around the room, only to be met by people staring right at you?
+Do you frequently glance around the room, only feel like people staring right at you?

-For a brief moment, you wonder if you have make-up smeared down your face, or if there is something stuck in between your teeth.
+For a brief moment, you feel embarrassed.
+You wonder if you have make-up smeared down your face, or if there is something stuck in between your teeth?

 But then it happens again and again.
 Far too often to be a coincidence.

-Everywhere you look, there seems to be people staring directly back at you.
+Everywhere you look, there seem to be people staring at you.

 But the bigger question is: why are they doing it?
 Why are people staring at you in the first place?

-Before you go frantically trying to pick out that (non-existent) piece of food from your teeth, check out these ACTUAL reasons people stare at you.
+Before you go frantically trying to pick out that (non-existent) piece of food from your teeth, let’s go through the main reasons why you might find that people stare at you.
+Let’s jump right in.

 1) You’re beautiful